 3. RESULTS

-3.1 Percentage (%) Occurrence of Klebsiella pneumoniae in urine of some students of tertiary institution
+3.1 Percentage (%) occurrence of Klebsiella pneumoniae in urine samples of some students from a tertiary institution

-The percentage (%) occurrence Klebsiella pneumoniae in urine of some students were screened and it was found out that out of 67 urine samples collected, 17 (25.37%) of the students harbor the organism.
+The percentage occurrence of Klebsiella pneumoniae in urine of some students were screened and it was found out that out of 67 urine samples collected, 25.37% of the students harbored the organism.
 The result is shown in Table 1.

-Table 1: Percentage Occurrence of Klebsiella pneumoniae in urine of some students of tertiary institution
+Table 1: Percentage Occurrence of Klebsiella pneumoniae in urine of students from a tertiary institution